 “Through the hollow of my tears, I see a dream that’s lost from the hurt that you have caused.”

 Are the Supremes singing about a relationship, the Vietnam War, the Civil Rights movement, or their own personal in-fighting?
 Perhaps all four mixed together.
 Shortly following the recording and release of "Reflections," one of the original members (and lead vocalist on "Reflections"), Florence Ballard, felt pushed to the side and thus resorted to erratic behavior, including depression, excessive alcohol use, absence from recording dates, weight gain, and a strained relationship with Diana Ross to the point that Motown legend Barry Gordy needed to replace her.
 Cindy Birdsong took Ballard's place, and the name of the group was altered slightly from The Supremes to Diana Ross & The Supremes.
-Prior to her departure, Ballard had sang on 16 Top 40 singles, including 10 No. 1 hits.
+Prior to her departure, Ballard had sung on 16 Top 40 singles, including 10 No. 1 hits.

 On a final note, the television show "China Beach," which was set in an evacuation hospital during the Vietnam conflict in the port city of Da Nang in Vietnam and aired between 1988 and 1991, used "Reflections" as its theme song.
 Given all the choices for a song place, we felt this one fit best.